dingusdev/dingusppc/zdocs/powerpc.md

 The 601 BATs are emulated by the OpenFirmware.

+# TLBs

+Up to 128 instruction entries and 128 data entries can be stored at a time.

 # Processor Revisions

 | Model         | PVR Number  | Notable Aspects             |